How to Prepare for an Active Shooter Scenario

 - Preparation.
 Employees need to understand what to do if an active shooter scenario occurs, and they should regularly prepare and practice.

-Depending upon the clients’ needs, Sunstates can offer different types of training.
+Depending on the clients’ needs, Sunstates can offer different types of training.

 General Education.
 Sunstates can provide a high-level general presentation on the basic principles of Active Shooter mitigation training.
 We’d be happy to schedule a lunchtime presentation to help your employees understand threats in the workplace and the community, as well as what to do if the unimaginable occurs.